alyssaglomb/Code-Chunk/README.md

 This theme is based on the `ggplot` theme `theme_light` and removes the background from both the plot and legend.
 Minor gridlines are removed to reduce visual clutter.
-The title is modified to be bold and centered.
+The title is modified to be centered in blue text.

 ### Theme